fgheysels/fgheysels.github.io/_posts/2022-06-24-getting-started-with-cacr.md

 ### Create the connected registry Azure Resource

+Once we have all the required information, the connected registry resource in Azure can be created.

 ```powershell
 # Create the connected registry instance.
 Use the invoke-expression command, because the $repositoriesToSyncString variable otherwise gives some issues
 $connectedRegistryName = "myconnectedregistry"

 Invoke-Expression "az acr connected-registry create --name $connectedRegistryName --registry $azureContainerRegistry --mode ReadOnly --sync-schedule '30 * * * *' --sync-window PT1H --repository $repositoriesToSyncString"
 ```

+With the above command, we specify that the connected registry must sync all repositories that are listed in the `$repositoriesToSyncString`.
+The connected registry can only read from the parent ACR since the mode is set to `ReadOnly`.
+Syncing happens every hour at minute 30 and the sync window is set to 1 hour.

 ## Deploy the connected registry on-prem components